 Women you should know

-I'm not going to give you a lecture on how women have been absent in the history books and how under-represented we are when it comes to being recognized for our achievements.
+I'm not going to give you a lecture on how women you should know (and women in general) have been absent in the history books.
+I also won't lecture you on how under-represented we are when it comes to being recognized for our achievements.
 But I do want to take the space on this page to highlight a few women I think you should know.
 I've taken a moment to link a few articles that have a few more women who should be on your radar.

 Women you should know